thedynamiclinker/sudocode/var/world/The Kappas.md

 - Scilab.
 - Numpy.
 - Pandas.
+- Spreadsheets.
+- Relational databases.
+- Assorted abominations.

 ## Believes
 - Everything is a rectangle.
 - Everything is plural.
-- Objects are indices.
 - Adjectives are primary.
+- Nouns are integers.
 - Completely insane.

 ## Rumors
-Often traps a low-intelligence member of the Mus and convinces them that the pinnacle of human achievement is:
+Often traps a naive member of the Mus and convinces them that the pinnacle of computation is:
 - The Relational model.
 - Pivot tables.
-- Excel.
+- Microsoft Excel.